rust-lang/docs.rs/docs/src/services/admin_cli.md

 # Admin CLI

-The Admin CLI provides some helper commands to manage your docs.rs deployment.
-It directly connects to the database & S3 and helps with some admin activities, so _the CLI theoretically even when running on a separate machine without direct access to the other services_.
+The Admin CLI provides helper commands for managing a docs.rs deployment.
+It connects directly to the database and S3, so _it can theoretically run on a separate machine without direct access to the other services_.

-## features
+## Features

 You can get help via: